hashchange/cloudypass/Readme.md

      Copy the `.kdbx` databases from the sync directory (the one inside Dropbox or similar) into the local directory (the one where you installed Cloudypass).

    In other words: Databases on your local computer will make their way to the synchronization directory by themselves.
 But not vice versa.
 Remote databases, which appear in the synchronization directory, need to be copied to the local directory by hand.
 They are not picked up automatically on a machine which doesn't have them yet.

+## How to update

+You can update with Git or by downloading and overwriting the local installation.

+- If you use Git, `cd` into the `.admin` directory.
+A plain

+      git pull

+  will work and keep your local configuration intact.

+  NB It is slightly more elegant to store your setup, including your configuration, in a private branch.
+You need to remove `Config/sync.conf` from `.gitignore` for that.
+When you update, just pull and merge the current version of Cloudypass into your private branch.

+- Otherwise, [download the lastest version](https://github.com/hashchange/cloudypass/archive/refs/heads/master.zip), extract the zip file and copy its content into the `.admin` directory.
+Just overwrite everything that is there.
+Your configuration will remain intact.

+You might have to **update the Keepass triggers**, too.
+Just remove the old ones and [recreate them](#create-the-keepass-triggers) from their new definition.
+Have a look at the [release notes](#release-notes) to find out if it is necessary.

 ## What do I do if ... ?